bjoerge/promise-latest/README.md

 # promise-latest

-Have multiple calls to a promise returning function always resolve with the value from the most recent call
+A function that makes sure multiple calls to a promise returning function always resolve with the value from the most recent promise returned

-If a promise returning function gets invoked while the promise returned by the previous call is still in progress, the previously returned promise(s) will instead be resolved with the value from the promise returned by the most recent call.
+If a promise returning function gets invoked and the promise returned by the previous call is still in progress, the  previously returned promise(s) will instead be resolved with the value from the promise returned by the most recent call.

 ## An example: